Quick Answer

 • Free tier: No free tier available

 PitchBook offers 4 pricing tiers: PitchBook Core, PitchBook Pro, PitchBook Pro Plus, Enterprise.
-Standard paid plans include PitchBook Core at $1000/user/year, PitchBook Pro at $2000/user/year.
+Paid plans include PitchBook Core at $1000/user/year, PitchBook Pro at $2000/user/year, PitchBook Pro Plus at $3333/user/year.
 The PitchBook Pro plan is pe associates, vc analysts, and corporate development professionals.

 Compared to other financial data & terminals software, PitchBook is positioned at the premium price point.